Macroscopic properties of equity markets: stylized facts and portfolio performance: Crash course in stochastic portfolio theory

 From \eqref{eqn:diversity.weighted.portfolio}, the relative performance of the portfolio is characterized by (i) the change in market diversity and (ii) market volatility measured by the excess growth rate of the portfolio.
 The excess growth rate contributes positively to relative performance, but over the short run the dynamics of $\log V_{\pi}(t)$ is dominated by that of $\log {\bf D}_p(\mu(t))$.
-As the parameter $p$ varies between $0$ and $1$, we have a trade-off between exposure to intrinsic volatility versus diversity.\footnote{See \cite{vervuurt2015diversity} for an analysis of the diversity-weighted portfolio when $p$ is {\it negative}.} Assume that the market is diverse, so that $\log {\bf D}_{p}(\mu(t)) \geq -M$ for some $M > 0$.
-If the market is also nondegenerate, then $(1 - p) \Gamma_{\pi}(t) \geq \epsilon t$ for some $\epsilon > 0$.
-This gives the lower bound
+As the parameter $p$ varies between $0$ and $1$, we have a trade-off between exposure to intrinsic volatility versus diversity.\footnote{See \cite{vervuurt2015diversity} for an analysis of the diversity-weighted portfolio when $p$ is {\it negative}.} In practice, a master formula such as \eqref{eqn:diweighted.portfolio} only holds approximately due to complications including transaction costs, dividends and corporate actions.
+Nevertheless, it identifies market diversity and relative volatility as two major drivers of the relative value of the portfolio.